 The primary concern for all motorcyclists is visibility.
-Statistics suggest that in a large portion of motorcycle accidents happen because car drivers were unable to see the motorcycle prior tocollision.
+Statistics suggest that a large portion of motorcycle accidents happen because car drivers were unable to see the motorcycle prior tocollision.
 For this purpose, we need to consider our environment in relation to our lane position, the curves and hills in the road, the road surface itself, the weather, blind spots, other vehicles, our machines and our abilities.

 This position also stakes our claim to the lane and prevents other motorists from using part of our lane if they pass.
 Our mirrors are best aligned to view traffic around us from this position and it is likely to be the part of the road with the least debris.
 This position is also the best choice when making a left turn.

-Position Two: When there is a lane to our left with traffic traveling in the same direction, it may be prudent to move into Position Two when we passtraffic or if traffic is either passing us or maintaining the same speed as we are traveling.
+When there is a lane to our left with traffic traveling in the same direction, it may be prudent to move into Position Two (middle of the lane) when we pass traffic, or if traffic is either passing us or maintaining the same speed as we are traveling.
 If the lane to our left governs oncoming traffic, we can move into Position Two when cars and trucks traveling in the opposite direction pass by.
 This action maintains our cushion of air and reduces any risk of colliding with these vehicles.